library-pals/spotify-to-yaml-action/README.md

-# spotify-to-jekyll-action
+# spotify-to-yaml-action

-Export a seaonsal Spotify playlist to YAML.
+Export a seasonal Spotify playlist to YAML.

+At the end of each season, the workflow will fetch last season's playlists, add the the contents to `_data/playlist.yml` and save the playlist thumbnail image to the repository.

+## Set up

 This workflow assumes that you named your Spotify playlists using the following format: `YYYY {season}`.
 Examples: